 - Microsoft 365 E3 and E5

-For configuration, you need a Hybrid Identity Administrator/Global Administrator role.
+For configuration of password writeback services, you need a Hybrid Identity Administrator/Global Administrator role.

 - Select Additional tasks,